bheap/scala-silk/README.md

 Without a view, or views, there is no website or webapp or set of web services.
 Views are the epicentre with Synapse.

 In Synapse we like like all views to be constructed to they render independently from the template.
-Start with valid html and body elements, then ensure everything you want to be pulled in as the view is in a div tag with id 'synapse:view'.
+Start with valid html and body elements, then ensure everything you want to be pulled in as the view is in a div tag with id 'synapse-view'.

 ## Setup